 - Do I need vaccinations for my trip to Canada?

+In most cases, full vaccination against the coronavirus is required.
+You can read more about that on the page about the coronavirus rules in Canada.
 When travelling, it is always wise to check whether you need vaccinations.
 Which vaccinations are compulsory or recommended for a holiday or business trip to Canada can be checked with your family doctor.
 The information on this website has not been written by a physician.

 - Can I carry medicines into Canada?